Why is Consistency the Main Aspect of Saving Money?

 It doesn’t matter what yearly income you have.
-Saving money should always be a priority.
+Saving money on everyday purchases should always be a priority.
 Even more so, when you are running on a tight budget.
 Saving money does not come easily.
 In many cases, people are not able to save and even spend more than they earn.

 While of course there are situations when you are spending more than your income is, due to the high costs of living or other unexpected costs (family matters, health issues…).
 There is a notable number of people who are taking loans to buy things they don’t really need.